International conference on scientific computing and machine learning, 14-17 September 2026, University of Bath

 Olga Mula tbc

-Tom Pock tbc
+Tom Pock Sampling versus optimization

 Juan-Pablo Ortega Kernel methods for structure-preserving learning